lintalist/lintalist/readme.md

    to a new directory and run lintalist.exe (or lintalist.ahk if you are already an AutoHotkey user).
-2. AutoHotkey users (or installing updates): Download the [master.zip](https://github.com/jensjacobt/lintalist-for-math/archive/master.zip) - unpack to a new (or your current Lintalist) directory and run lintalist.ahk or lintalist.exe
+2. AutoHotkey users (or installing updates): Download the [master.zip](https://github.com/jensjacobt/lintalist-for-math/archive/master.zip) - unpack to a new (or your current Lintalist) directory and run lintalist.ahk.

 # AutoHotkey